Senior React Native Developer Interview Questions and Answers

 - Lazy loading

-- No bridge serialization
+- Direct JSI-based communication instead of bridge serialization

 Rarity: Medium Difficulty: Hard